elegantapp/pwa-asset-generator/README.md

 PAG provides users the `--no-sandbox` option to tackle this issue.
 Note that there are limitations for this option; it can only be used on Linux platforms and HTML inputs are disabled for security purposes.

 ### You saved me hours of work with pwa-asset-generator.
-How can I buy you a coffee?
+How can I support this project?

 I'm happy to hear you enjoy my work and it saved you your precious time.
-I've always been serving the community with no strings attached, without any financial expectation.
-However, people reached out to me a surprising amount of times, asking how they can pay me back for the hours my work save them.
+People reached out to me a surprising amount of times, asking how they can pay me back for the hours my work save them.

-So, here's your chance to buy me a coffee, a lunch or even a dinner: https://www.buymeacoffee.com/onder
+Let's call it even!
+[Make a donation](https://www.buymeacoffee.com/onder) and help me support students in developing countries!